Gilles86/braincoder/docs/tutorial/lesson3.rst

 In this lesson we have seen:
  * We need to add a noise model to the classical encoding models :math:`f(s, \theta): s \mapsto x` to get a **likelihood function** which we can invert.
- * Conctretely, we add a multivariate Gaussian noise model to the deterministic predictions of the encodig models
+ * Concretely, we add a multivariate Gaussian noise model to the deterministic predictions of the encoding models
  * We need a noise covariance matrix :math:`\Sigma` (or ``omega``) for this to work.
  * We use a regularised estimate of the covariance matrix.

- In the:ref:`next lesson<tutorial_lesson4>`, we will further explore how we can use a likelihood function to map from neural responses to stimulus features.
+ In the :ref:`next lesson<tutorial_lesson4>`, we will further explore how we can use a likelihood function to map from neural responses to stimulus features.